DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 #### 5. Write a simple playbook.

 We will put together a simple playbook to update our remote host.
 Create a file `update.yml` and paste the following.
 Careful with the spaces - YAML is fussy!
+Remember to unindent the lines copied from the README.
+I had to put 1 tab character (sometimes 2) to format the code in here.

 HINT: You can copy the file you have cloned from the repo.